ROSHAN-basyal/SajhaNewsOnline/EASY_STORAGE_SETUP.md

 ### **Step 2: Set Permissions**
 1. Click **"SQL Editor"** in the left sidebar
 2. Click **"New Query"**
-3. Copy and paste this:
+3. If you already ran `supabase-schema.sql`, you can skip this.
+Otherwise copy and paste this:
 ```sql
 -- Allow public access to view images
 CREATE POLICY "Public can view news images" ON storage.objects